xmidt-org/docs/content/docs/operating/getting_started/index.md

 # Next
-Once you have your approach, and it is up and running you can standup [Talaria](/docs/operating/getting_started/talaria).
+Once you have your approach and it is up and running, you can stand up [Talaria](/docs/operating/getting_started/talaria).